 At the Centre for Climate Change and Social Transformations (CAST) we are addressing the question of how we as a society can change the way we live our lives to significantly reduce our emissions in a rapid timeframe.
 It’s in light of the 1.5°C report that the Intergovernmental Panel on Climate Change published in 2018, saying that we’ve got just over a decade in which to make radical cuts in our emissions.

 We’re really focusing on the people side of how we do that.
 Other centres are looking at the technological and engineering side of how we mitigate climate change, but we’re interested in what people can do.
 Our centre has psychologists, sociologists, political scientists, and one or two engineers and people from other backgrounds.
-We’ve only been running for about six months but are starting to have one or two outputs.
+We’ve been running for less than 18 months, but have already had some significant outputs.

 Four high emission areas

 We’re looking particularly at four areas: mobility, food, heating and cooling, and material consumption.
 Those are particularly high emission activities, and they’ve proven quite challenging to decarbonise historically.
 And importantly, as well as reducing emissions, we ideally want to address broader sustainability and wellbeing goals.
 We want to try and reduce emissions in a way that improves people’s health and wellbeing, improves equality in society, addresses poverty, and does so in a way that doesn’t exacerbate the impact of climate change.
 So we’re interested in decarbonisation that achieves ‘co-benefits’ as we call it, side benefits along those lines.